gautierdag/plancraft/README.md

 docker buildx build --platform linux/amd64,linux/arm64 -t gautierdag/plancraft --push .
 ```

 The image is available on [Docker Hub](https://hub.docker.com/r/gautierdag/plancraft).
-Note that unlike the package, the docker image includes everything in the repo.
+Note that, unlike the package, the docker image includes everything in the repo.